koic/gtm_rails/README.md

 <%= google_tag_manager(:foo) %>
 ```

-Google Tag Manager container snippet expands to RAILS_ENV and label name.
-If there is no match, a blank is returned.
+Google Tag Manager container snippet will be expanded based on `Rails.env` and label name.
+If there is no match, a blank string is returned.

 ## Contributing